MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 ![](Resources/VariableDistributions.png)

-We observe that all sensor readings, and distance to goal exhibit a gamma (?) distribution, reflecting the right skew in the distribution caused by larger frequency of smaller values.
+We observe that all sensor readings, and distance to goal are right skewed distribution, reflecting the right skew in the distribution caused by larger frequency of smaller values.

 [dksd: explicitly state that the balanced action distribution reduces class imbalance issues during training.]
 The distribution of the action variable is well balanced across all 8 possible actions, with a slight convergence of the lateral/vertical actions over the diagonal ones.
 The relative uniformity of the distribution across class labels stands to give a good training signal for each class.[dksd: consistent with a right-skewed distribution.]

 #### 3.3.2 Run level variability

+To ensure that world configurations are evenly represented across runs, we conducted a comprehensive run variability study.

 ![](Resources/RunAnalysis.png)

-// TODO: Expand on that
+The absence of distribution skew across sensors shows a good representation of world configurations across worlds.

 ### 3.4 Shifting-signals problem and information asymmetry